Department of Counseling

 Students are provided with an in-depth exploration of the counseling skills and techniques necessary for working with children.
 The topics, as they apply to children, include: developmental and cultural considerations, professional counseling ethical and legal issues, need for age-specific services and interventions, counseling children with disabilities/ELL, and working within children’s systems.
 Students will also learn to compare different theoretical approaches related to professional counseling work with children.
 Current research about best practices for counseling children will be explored including diagnosis often given in childhood and treatment planning.
 Prerequisites: COUN 617, 637 or equivalents.

-Examines theories of human growth and development across the lifespan as well as counseling theories, methods, and techniques that could be used to help clients/students address developmental challenges.
+This course examines theories of human growth and development across the lifespan as well as counseling theories, methods and techniques that could be used to help clients/students, including persons with disabilities and English Language Learners, address developmental challenges.
+Prerequisite: None

 Practice in developing effective basic counseling skills, including active listening, attending, building rapport, and demonstrating empathy.
 Observing, interviewing, and consulting procedures are developed.